-We are thrilled to announce that the Clay Center for the Arts & Sciences will be opening the doors to the Avampato Discovery Museum, Juliet Art Museum and Caperton Planetarium and Theater on Tuesday, July 7th at 10:00am.
+We are thrilled to announce that the Clay Center for the Arts & Sciences will be opening the doors to the Avampato Discovery Museum, Juliet Art Museum and Caperton Planetarium and Theater!
 Our team is excited to reopen in a safe way so we can provide much needed respite for our patrons.
 We cannot wait to see your smiling faces and to safely learn and explore together!

 Nothing is more important than the health and safety of our guests and team.
 As a science center, the Clay Center acutely understands the importance of maintaining a healthy and safe environment and the science behind COVID-19 transmission and prevention.
 Clay Center leadership made a decision early in the COVID-19 crisis to only reopen to the public when it was safe to do so.
 The Clay Center has closely aligned its reopening protocols with Governor Justice’s West Virginia Strong – The Comeback guidelines.
 We have carefully instituted new health and safety protocols within the Center and implemented ways for the Center Team and guests to be together, while ensuring social distancing.